Bloc/swiftris-checkpoints/02-adding-assets.md

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/03-adding-assets-delete-gamescene-confirm.png)</center>

-To get rid of the aimless space ship once and for all, click the `Images.xcassets` folder and highlight the `Spaceship` entry, press the **delete** key to delete that sucker.
+To get rid of the aimless space ship once and for all, click the `Assets.xcassets` folder and highlight the `Spaceship` entry, press the **delete** key to delete that sucker.

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/03-adding-assets-delete-spaceship.png)</center>